X16Community/x16-docs/X16 Reference - 05 - KERNAL.md

 Purpose: Get/Set the screen mode
 Call address: $FF5F
-Communication registers: .A, .X, .Y, .C
+Communication registers: .A, .X, .Y, .P
 Preparatory routines: None
-Error returns: .C = 1 in case of error
+Error returns: c = 1 in case of error
 Stack requirements: 4
 Registers affected: .A, .X, .Y

-**Description:** If .C is set, a call to this routine gets the current screen mode in .A, the width (in tiles) of the screen in .X, and the height (in tiles) of the screen in .Y.
-If .C is clear, it sets the current screen mode to the value in .A.
+**Description:** If c is set, a call to this routine gets the current screen mode in .A, the width (in tiles) of the screen in .X, and the height (in tiles) of the screen in .Y.
+If c is clear, it sets the current screen mode to the value in .A.
 For a list of possible values, see the basic statement `SCREEN`.
-If the mode is unsupported, .C will be set, otherwise cleared.
+If the mode is unsupported, c will be set, otherwise cleared.

 **EXAMPLE:**